ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 The transfer will be of information at the time the migration or import was initiated.
 From that time point on, any activity via issues or pull requests on any hosting platform will be specific to that platform only.[^2]

 [^2]: There are tools for continuous mirroring such as [GitHubCodebergMirror](https://codeberg.org/wl/GithubCodebergMirror), but there is likely some fragility in these setups.
+An alternative is the approach adopted by the [zig language on Codeberg](https://ziglang.org/news/migrating-from-github-to-codeberg#:~:text=start%20counting%20issues) of simply ensuring the new primary mirror has unambiguous issue numbering.

 ### Migrating elsewhere